Franz-Josef Selig: Career

-In 2007, Selig sang the Bruckner Te Deum with the WDR Symphony Orchestra Cologne, WDR Rundfunkchor Köln, NDR Chor, under the direction of Sir Gilbert Levine.
-The concert, which was performed in Cologne Cathedral was broadcast by the Westdeutscher Rundfunk (West German television), 3sat and on PBS stations nationwide in the U.S.

 Selig made his debut at the Bayreuth Festival in 2012 as Daland in Der fliegende Holländer.
 In 2013, he added there the role of Hunding in Die Walküre.
 In the 2013/14 season, he first performed in Handel's Agrippina, and in Toulouse in Daphne by Richard Strauss.
 He has also performed recitals of Lieder.

+For television, Selig sang the Bruckner Te Deum in 2007 with the WDR Symphony Orchestra Cologne, WDR Rundfunkchor Köln, NDR Chor, under the direction of Gilbert Levine.
+Selig has recorded commercially for such labels as PENTATONE, Deutsche Grammophon, and LSO Live.